Your Cart ()

 ✅ It is said to have positive properties for memory, motor skills and attention.

 Small studies have shown that boron may play a role in brain function.
-Early studies in the 1990s showed that human supplementation with boron showed promise.
+Early studies in the 1990s showed that supplementing humans with boron was promising.

 Although researchers know that boron plays a role in many human functions, due to its status as a minor mineral, there have not been many recent trials examining boron's benefits for the brain.